osavkovic/CompactTRPQ/README.md

 # Compact Answers to Temporal Regular Path Queries

-This folder contains the supplementary material for our ICDT 2024 paper submission.
+This folder contains the supplementary material for our paper submission.

 In particular, it contains SQL queries used in the experiments and instructions on how to run the queries.